Nirko48/theDogProject-/README.md

 # theDogProject-
-This is a test to make sure I can get a repo on my local computer
+This is a test project for demonstration purposes.